Applied Mathematics major - Bachelor of Mathematical Sciences or Bachelor of Science

 This Research Project paper counts as two papers and can be achieved either over one semester or the whole year.
-You can do industry projects in a range of locations, including Fonterra, Statistics NZ, Fisher & Paykel and Telecom.
+You can do industry projects in a range of locations, including Fonterra, Statistics NZ, Fisher & Paykel and Spark New Zealand.

 With a further three papers (45 points) from the Additional Papers list below or other Bachelor of Mathematical Sciences or Bachelor of Science papers (subject to meeting prerequisites).

 **This paper is compulsory in the Bachelor of Mathematical Sciences but not in the Bachelor of Science.
 You may substitute this with approved alternative Level 7 papers

 Additional papers (subject to availability and sufficient student numbers):

 COMP503 Programming 2 (15 points)